 The highlight of the workshop was the joint agreement that the three Ethiopian partner universities will carry out needs assessment as soon as possible which will facilitate the identification of key themes that supports the development of the professional training module.
 The project partners also stressed the need for actively engaging Ethiopian female academic staff and newly established public universities in the professional training programme, which aims to build capacity in higher education leadership and management.

-Meanwhile, after reviewing various modalities of collaboration in international study programmes, the project partners agreed that the LMEU will proceed as a joint PhD programme, between each Ethiopian university and UTA.
+Meanwhile, after reviewing various modalities of collaboration in international study programmes, the project partners agreed that the LMEU will proceed as a joint PhD programme, in Double degree arrangement, between each Ethiopian university and UTA.
 Towards this end, the partners agreed to take steps as soon as possible to develop their respective PhD curriculum, by combining it with the four courses from the PhD curriculum of the Higher Education Group (HEG) at UTA, and work towards its approval by the Senate of the respective university.
 The follow-up discussion will take place during the mobility period at UTA, early February, 2018.

 The workshop came to a conclusion in a spirit of shared understanding and collective stance among the project partners on most of the agendas that were discussed.
 The participants expressed their satisfaction that the workshop was fruitful, and that it indicated a prospect of a more productive collaboration and commitment.